FDA issues emergency use authorization for Pfizer/BioNTech Covid-19 vaccine - KRDO

 Overall, “there are currently insufficient data to make conclusions about the safety of the vaccine in subpopulations such as children less than 16 years of age, pregnant and lactating individuals, and immunocompromised individuals,” according to the document.

-In the advisory committee’s Thursday meeting, FDA official Dr. Marion Gruber said the fact sheet and prescribing information provided with Pfizer’s Covid-19 vaccine will warn that people with a history of severe allergic reactions to any of the vaccine’s components should not get it.
+In a FDA advisory committee meeting on Thursday, FDA official Dr. Marion Gruber said the fact sheet and prescribing information provided with Pfizer’s Covid-19 vaccine will warn that people with a history of severe allergic reactions to any of the vaccine’s components should not get it.

 In the United Kingdom, officials are investigating adverse responses that two health care workers with a significant history of severe allergic reactions experienced after receiving the vaccine.